true-directive/material-grid/README.md

       this._settings.rowHeight = 38;
       this._settings.appearance.verticalLines = false;

-      // Adapt for screen width
+      // Adapt for the screen width
       this._settings.columnAutoWidth = true;

       // Allow user to edit cell value by clicking on the focused cell